Vinegar Hill House

-As a result, today’s updated review is not to tell you that things have changed here.
-It’s to tell you that things are still really, really good here.
+As a result, we're not here to tell you that things have changed here.
+We're here to tell you that things are still really, really good here.
 We love coming to Vinegar Hill House on a summer weekend evening, right as they open, and grabbing a table in the back yard.
 Sometimes we’ll even make a day of it, starting on the Manhattan side of the Brooklyn Bridge and taking a walk that ends here.
 We love the vibe of the restaurant, we love the pasta, we love the wine list, and we looooove the pork chop.
-The only thing we don’t love is the attitude we sometimes get from the front of house staff, ultimately the reason this Vinegar Hill House rating is in the 8′s rather than the 9′s.
-Being too cool to be nice is so five years ago.

 Vinegar Hill House started doing the rustic-restaurant-chicken-liver-mousse thing way before it was a common sight on menus around town.
 Served with pickled onions and pistachios, you can’t go wrong.